FR-4 PCB Fabrication Service

 PCB Substrate Type

-There are several types of substrate materials used in the manufacture of printed circuit boards (PCBs), including:
+There are several types of substrate materials used in the manufacture of PCBs, including:

 - Aluminum: Aluminum-based substrates are lightweight, have good thermal conductivity, and are often used for LED and power applications.
 However, they are unsuitable for high-frequency applications due to their high dielectric loss.